WalletScrutiny/WalletScrutinyCom/_android/com.maxxwallet.md

 ### Some more digging

-So we decompiled the app using jadx and there we see it is a clone of [BRD](/android/com.breadwallet/).
-BRD is published under the MIT license and thus cloning is not a problem.
+So we decompiled the app using jadx and there we see it is a clone of
+{% include walletLink.html wallet='android/com.breadwallet' verdict='true' %}.
+BRD is published under the MIT license and thus
+cloning is not a problem.
 A bit problematic might be that this wallet connects to BRD's servers (`HOST = "api.breadwallet.com"`).